groupdocs-viewer/Groupdocs-Viewer-Reference-Tutorials/content/english/java/advanced-rendering/groupdocs-viewer-java-custom-filenames-rendering-archives/_index.md

 PdfViewOptions viewOptions = new PdfViewOptions(outputFilePath);
 ```

-#### Step 4: Set Custom Filename
+### Step 4: Set a Custom Filename

-Use `ArchiveOptions` to set a custom filename for your rendered PDF document:
+Use `ArchiveOptions` to override the default generated name.

 ```java
 import com.groupdocs.viewer.options.FileName;